Simple Badge Release

 Follow these steps:

-1. In the Admin Console, go to the Service Client's Simple Badge Release tab.
+1. In the Admin Console, go to the Service Agent's Simple Badge Release tab.

 2. Select Enable Simple Badge Release.

-Admin Console showing Service Client's Simple Badge Release tab.
+Admin Console showing Service Agent's Simple Badge Release tab.

 Turning on Simple Badge Release automatically opens port 31990.